Office of Spread and Scale

 • Original Review Paper (2012): Audit and Feedback – Effects on Professional Practice and Healthcare Outcomes [LINK]

-Formerly based at the Ottawa Hospital Research Institute (OHRI), the A&F MetaLab will be moving to WCH in early 2025!
+Formerly based at the Ottawa Hospital Research Institute (OHRI), the A&F MetaLab has officially moved to WCH.
+For more information, click here.

 A header that reads: While we encourage you to explore these resources, this page is by no means exhaustive.
 We are happy to provide more tailored resources to support your specific project—just email us at oss@wchospital.ca.